 12" Vinyl of forthcoming album, A Pebble of the Brook.
 The 180g, audiophile weight, record will be pressed from a mixture of leftover vinyl from other pressings in order to reduce waste.
 This means that the color of the disc won't be known until the pressing is complete (hence the random colors in the mockups).

 NOTE: Production on the vinyl is a little behind, so shipment isn't expected until the end of June.

-Includes digital pre-order of A Pebble of the Brook.
+Includes unlimited streaming of A Pebble of the Brook

 edition of 200

 Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 The song’s two titles are, respectively, for the new beginning and for the slow hope of some approaching joy.
 It is the beginning of a story told in reverse and a reminder that the end of one story is always the beginning of another.
 It is about grief in several forms and is, in part, a rumination on the last two lines of Emily Dickinson’s poem 96 which read ‘Parting is all we know of heaven, / And all we need of hell.’

 I spent the evening in reading poems from old lovers.

 Emily, again, paints the world in rare-used color.